UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_end.md

 In this module students will learn how to

 - Create heatmaps to visualize 2D distributions
-- Visualize correlations and counts of categorical variables.
+- Visualize correlations and counts of categorical dataframe columns.
 - Use repeated plot grids to investigate multiple data frame columns in the same plot.

 Notes: